The Best Rivers In Ontario For Trout And Steelhead

 Small river fishing can be really good

-Many landowners will charge anglers for trespassing on this river so if you plan to fish this river make sure you either have permission or that you only fish a public section.
+Many landowners will charge anglers for trespassing on this river, so if you plan to fish it, make sure you either have permission or that you only fish a public section.

 If you plan ahead, you may also be able to pay to access this creek at the Shelter Valley Park and Camp Grounds.
 Make sure to contact them before you go.

 We only included this creek on the list because anglers and clients of ours have asked about it and because it has healthy populations of trout, steelhead, and salmon.
-But, because it has poor access to fishing, this is not one of the best rivers in Ontario to fish unless you have permission to access private property.
+However, because it has poor fishing access, this is not one of the best rivers in Ontario to fish unless you have permission to access private property.

 Fishing Cobourg Creek